Your Unrestricted Funds Need Stewardship, Too

 While nonprofits will hopefully see an increase in unrestricted funds—and a decrease in burdensome reporting requirements—as part of this and other movements, good nonprofit accounting principles still apply.

-Even though unrestricted funds don’t have mandates on how they should be spent, tracking and reporting on them is still important for both your donors and for your organization’s financial decision-making.
+Even though unrestricted funds don’t have mandates on how they should be spent, tracking and reporting on them is still important for both your funders and your organization’s financial decision-making.

 Restricted vs Unrestricted Funds